theatrical presentations

 Hymn of the Majestic - Jewish Mysticism in Islamic Persia: An Illuminated Lecture

 How did Jews in Persia participate in Sufism before and after the appearance of Kabbalah?
 Is Sufism a fundamentally Islamic form of mysticism?
 And what Sufi influences are still tangible in the practices of Persian Jews today?
-In this illuminated lecture, Alan Niku will seek to answer these questions while actors from theatre dybbuk read poetry that brings the topics discussed vividly to life.
-Live music will be featured as part of the event.
+In this illuminated lecture, Alan Niku seeks to answer these questions while actors from theatre dybbuk read poetry that brings the topics discussed vividly to life.
+Originally presented at The Philosophical Research Society, live music was featured as part of the event.

 The Marvelous Puppet Show: An Illuminated Lecture